3rd-5th Grade

 Each grade level also focuses on a curricular theme for the year that helps them explore new Jewish ideas and stories, including Israel, global Jewish history, biblical texts, and the holidays.
 Families are invited to join us throughout the year to learn alongside their children and participate in programs together.

-During our Midweek/Extended Day Sunday sessions, we draw on the most exciting elements of contemporary Jewish educational experiences to integrate even more rich content and reinforce what they are learning on Sundays.
+During our Midweek/Extended Day Sunday sessions, we draw on the most exciting elements of contemporary Jewish educational experiences to integrate even more rich content and reinforce what they are learning on Sunday mornings.

 • Our students learn Hebrew in smaller groups based on their needs and abilities.